Comment from Rebus:

 various battles I’d fought over the years were considered.
 And, there

 were people I had hurt, out of just being careless.
-It became my habit

-to question the motives of those around me at every turn.
-In sly ways,
+It became my habit to question the motives of those around me at every turn.
+In sly ways, they were all tested.

 As I examined my history,